Euclid Quick Data Release (Q1). Optical and near-infrared identification and classification of point-like X-ray selected sources: Properties of the CTP sample

-A more inclusive approach is presented in \cite{Georgakakis_2007} for example, where X-ray detected starburst galaxy candidates, though more likely in case of \textit{Chandra} as opposed to eROSITA \citep{kyritsis2024}, can represent about 20\% of the X-ray source population in the luminosity interval $L_{(2 -- 10\,\textrm{keV})} \geq 10^{40}-10^{42} \, \textrm{erg} \, \textrm{s}^{-1}$.
-This fraction is also likely to be an upper limit because some of the galaxy candidates may turn out to be low--luminosity AGN, such that distinguishing between these sources can be challenging.
-Using our sources from \XMMN, where both soft and hard (2 -- 12\,keV)\footnote{We assume that at zero order, the luminosities between (2 -- 10) and (2 -- 12) keV are approximately the same.} band fluxes are available, we show that, to retain all sources in this parent catalogue that are classified as AGN using the hard band, a soft-band luminosity threshold of $L_{(0.5-2\,\textrm{keV})} \geq 10^{39} \, \textrm{erg} \, \textrm{s}^{-1}$ is required (refer to \cref{fig:15}).
+In studies such as that of \citet{Georgakakis_2011}, AGN are typically defined as sources with X-ray luminosities exceeding $L_{(2-10\,\textrm{keV})} \geq 10^{42}$$ \, \textrm{erg} \, \textrm{s}^{-1}$, since normal galaxies may be an important source of contamination below this limit \citep{Lehmer_2012,Aird_2015}.
+However, it is important to note that this threshold was established based on pencil-beam surveys, suggesting that it should be revisited now that wide-area surveys and deep optical data are accessible.
+X-ray luminosities of AGN in the soft X-ray band (0.5--2\,keV) can vary significantly, depending on the AGN type and redshift.
+In literature, values can range from $L_{(0.5-2\,\textrm{keV})} \geq 10^{41} - 10^{46} \, \textrm{erg} \, \textrm{s}^{-1}$ or even less when considering low-luminosity AGN \citep{Hasinger_2005,Ebrero_2009,Civano_2012,Kawamuro_2013}.
+According to \cite{Georgakakis_2007}, for example, X-ray detected starburst galaxy candidates, though more likely in case of \textit{Chandra} as opposed to eROSITA \citep{kyritsis2024}, can represent about 20\% of the X-ray source population in the luminosity interval $L_{(2 - 10\,\textrm{keV})} \geq 10^{40}-10^{42} \, \textrm{erg} \, \textrm{s}^{-1}$.
+This fraction is also likely to be an upper limit because some of the galaxy candidates may turn out to be low-luminosity AGN, such that distinguishing between these sources can be challenging.
+Consequently, with sources from \XMMN, where both soft and hard (2--12\,keV)\footnote{We assume that at zero order, the luminosities between (2--10) and (2--12) keV are approximately the same.} band fluxes are available, we show that, to retain all sources in this parent catalogue that are classified as AGN using the hard band limit, a soft-band luminosity threshold of $L_{(0.5-2\,\textrm{keV})} \geq 10^{39} \, \textrm{erg} \, \textrm{s}^{-1}$ is required (refer to \cref{fig:15}).
 Given the results of both all-sky and pencil beam surveys, at soft luminosities in the range $10^{39}-10^{41}\, \textrm{erg} \, \textrm{s}^{-1}$, AGN still appear to represent the dominant population.
 Nonetheless, future studies are required to determine the nature of these low-luminosity AGN at soft energies.
-Applying this more inclusive threshold defined in \cref{fig:15} to our extragalactic CTP sample, 6292 of the 6295 sources that we were able to compute X-ray luminosities for, meet the AGN definition criterion.
+Applying this more inclusive threshold defined in \cref{fig:15} to our extragalactic CTP sample, all of the 6653\,(91\%) sources that we were able to compute X-ray luminosities for, meet the AGN definition criterion, 49 of which have $L_{(0.5-2\,\textrm{keV})} < 10^{41} \, \textrm{erg} \, \textrm{s}^{-1}$.